-I used a variety of colorful sanding sugars, and when I was finished, I mixed the sugars that had fallen onto my baking sheet altogether and sprinkled this mixture over one of my horns (upper left.)
+I used a variety of colorful sanding sugars, and when I was finished, I mixed the sugars that had fallen onto my baking sheet together and sprinkled this mixture over one of my horns (upper left.)

 - 22 ounces melted and tempered pure white chocolate with cocoa butter OR melted white confectionery coating/candy melts

 - 6 ounces white modeling chocolate or 12 vanilla Tootsie Rolls or white taffy